tbstegman/ARIMA_Analysis_of_Electricity_Prices/README.md

 ARIMA(0,1,1)(0,1,1)<sub>12</sub> model might be a good fit for this series.

-## Use the auto.arima function to find the best models for the AIC, AICc, and BIC information criterion
+## Use the auto.arima function to find the best models for the AIC, AICc, and BIC information criteria

-Use auto.arima to run through all possible orders with d=1 and D=1 up to ARIMA(4,1,4)(2,1,2)<sub>12</sub> to find the best models based upon the AICc, AIC, and BIC information criterion.
+Use auto.arima to run through all possible orders with d=1 and D=1 up to ARIMA(4,1,4)(2,1,2)<sub>12</sub> to find the best models based upon the AICc, AIC, and BIC.

 ``` r
 # Find the model that minimizes AICc